sapling-data/loki-vue-starter/README.md

 Linting is currently working in VS Code.
 Your file will be linted and fixed on save.
 See the [ESLint docs](https://eslint.org/) to learn how to configure lint for your particular needs.

 ### Deploying to Loki
 The production build of your application, located in the <code>dist</code> directory by default, can be manually deployed to a page in a Loki OS application by running <code>npm run loki</code> from the command line.
-In order to properly deploy your code, update the following information in <code>package.json</code>:
+In order to properly deploy your code, update the following information in <code>loki.config.mjs</code>:
 ```
-"appInfo": {
-    "loki": {
+export default {
+  // The string that you want to inject into the title tag of your page
+  pageTitle: 'Loki Vite Starter',
-      "appName": [The Loki app that you plan to deploy to],
+  // The Loki app that you plan to deploy to
+  appName: process.env.NODE_ENV === 'development' ? 'examples-pg' : 'examples',
+  // The app model you are developing for
+  appModelName: 'examples',
+  // The app builder associated with your app model
+  appBuilderName: 'examples-modeler',
-      "pageName": [The page in Loki's App Builder that you plan to deploy to],
+  // The page in Loki's App Builder that you plan to deploy to
+  pageName: 'helloWorld',
-      "cloudPrefix": [The subdomain of your cloud's url],
+  // The subdomain of your cloud's url
+  cloudPrefix: 'dev',
-      "cloudName": [The name of your cloud environment]
+  // The name of your cloud environment
-    }
-  },
+  cloudName: 'saplingdata',
+  // The root of your app urn; typically the same as cloudName, but can vary for older apps
+  appRoot: 'loki',
+  // Is your app a Sapling internal app or a client app?
+  internal: true,
+};
 ```
 Please make sure you update this information correctly, since it will be used to construct the API endpoints for deploying your code.
 It is recommended to set up a page in Loki's App Builder (along with an appropriate security model) for your Vue app to deploy to **before** configuring your Vue app.